 Also, while Kennesaw does indeed have a lower crime rate, they do not do as well when it comes to things like accidental shootings and suicides by firearm.
 Nor does Kennesaw require guns at schools or places of employment and even if they did, there is no reason to believe a determined attacker wearing body armor with an automatic weapon would not be able to circumvent any distribution of weapons to school personnel.
 Furthermore, the latest reports from the Sandy Hook shooting indicate the assailant chose the school based on it being the easiest target where a large number of people were gathered.
 Short of turning every public place into a fortress, how can we thwart this type of mentality?

 What are your feelings on gun violence in America?

 So What Is the Solution?

 So if the answer is not more guns and the answer is not fewer guns, what are we to do about the madmen that seem to be around every corner?
 Quite simply, the only way to get handguns out of the hands of the mentally unstable is to take care of the mental illness problem in America.
 It is time to look at all the cutbacks and reductions in mental health care from the past years and fix this problem we have created.
 Today, we take mentally unstable first time violent offenders and place them in a prison system that only teaches them how to be better criminals while doing very little to face the core problems that led them to prison in the first place.

 It is time that we as a nation wake up and see what we are doing to our fellow citizens who suffer from varying degrees and types of mental issues.
 The vast majority of these individuals are not dangerous.
 They deal with issues ranging from depression and anxiety to personality disorders and phobias.
+Very few of them will ever be violent or will ever be a threat in any way.
 Each and every one of them deserves compassion and understanding, and when we give those individuals the help and resources they need, we will find those who are truly disturbed to the point that they may harm themselves and others around them.